whiteboxmodel/time-series/_posts/2024-03-21-benchmark-linear-regression-for-stress-testing.md

     return total_loss
 ```

-These functions will be called at each epoch of the training procedure defined below:
+These two functions will be called at each epoch of the training procedure defined below:

 ```Python3
 def train_model(xy_train, xy_test, model, loss_fn, n_epochs):